Start Printed Page 57693

 Performance means the accomplishment of the work described in the senior executive's performance plan.

-Performance appraisal means the review and evaluation of a senior executive's performance against performance elements and requirements.
+Performance appraisal means the review and evaluation of a senior executive's performance against critical elements and performance standards and requirements.

-Performance management system means the framework of policies and practices that an agency establishes under subchapter II of chapter 43 of title 5, United States Code, and this subpart, for planning, monitoring, developing, evaluating, and rewarding both individual and organizational performance and for using resulting performance information in making personnel decisions.
+Performance management system means the framework of policies and practices that an agency establishes under subchapter II of chapter 43 of title 5, United States Code, subpart A, and this subpart for planning, monitoring, developing, evaluating, and rewarding both individual and organizational performance and for using resulting performance information in making personnel decisions.